construction calculator

 Deep dive

-This flooring cost calculator applies waste to your area, then multiplies material, labor, underlayment, and removal to show total cost and cost per square foot.
+This flooring cost calculator turns room dimensions and per‑square‑foot allowances into a transparent budget for your flooring project.
+It applies a waste factor to your area, calculates material, labor, underlayment, and removal costs separately, and then rolls everything up into a total cost and cost per square foot you can compare across materials and bids.

 FAQs